A Very Busy Summer: Day of the Dead Altar, Visiting Museums/Exhibits, Working on Creative Projects, and the Garden

 On display through November 19, 2023

-This summer I answered the Ontario museum’s call for art for the 25th anniversary Day of the Dead exhibition which opened on October 5.
+This summer I answered the Ontario Museum’s call for art for the 25th anniversary Day of the Dead exhibition which opened on October 5.
 I didn’t want to dive right back in and pressure myself into finishing new artwork by a looming deadline, so I asked if I could create an altar to remember Tommy.
-The Musem agreed and I spent a lot of time in August and September working on that project.
+The Museum agreed and I spent a lot of time in August and September working on that project.
 It was fun working on it and gathering items to include in my installation.
-The family helped me install it at the museum and I’m so glad they went with me because this was my first art drop off/installation at the Ontario Musem without Tommy.
+The family helped me install it at the museum and I’m so glad they went with me because this was my first art drop off/installation at the Ontario Museum without Tommy.
 We used to always go to together to help each other with art drop-offs, and I’m glad I wasn’t alone this time.
 I even continued the tradition we had to eat Pizza Pirates on museum day. ❤️

 The altar turned out so great, we are very excited about it, and proud of it.
 The exhibit is on display from October 5-November 19, 2023.
 Visit the museum’s website for more details.